Make a tangible difference in a person’s life with one of the best speech therapy degrees.

 As the Towson University website advertises, the job market for SLPs and audiologists is flourishing.
 The population of the United States is aging quickly, and the birth rate is accelerating.
 Thus, now is the perfect time to become an SLP or audiologist.
 Towson University is one of the top speech pathology colleges.
 They offer a fantastic program, notable for small class sizes and excellent faculty.

-Prospective students should take note of the fact that the speech language pathology & audiology is a screened major.
-Hence, not any student can choose the major.
+Prospective students should take note of the fact that speech-language pathology & audiology are screened majors.
+Hence, not every student can choose a major.
 Given the selectivity of this program, Towson University only accepts its top applicants into the program.
 If you want to get your foot in the door, focus on your high school GPA, test scores, and letters of recommendation.

 Towson University has designed a four-year program for all SLP undergraduates.
 First-year courses include classes like Intro to Human Communication & Disorders and Psychology.
 Second-year courses include Language Development in Children, Phonetics of American English, and more.
 Upper-level courses are more specific, focusing on research and practice.